azurecitadel/azurecitadel.github.io/labs/devops-vsts.md

 You do not need to have prior knowledge of Node.js or Express for this lab but you will need to make basic changes to Javascript files.
 Likewise no prior experience with VSTS and Azure is required (but obviously beneficial).
 You will be able to complete the lab using either a Windows or Mac machine, but some of the commands documented here are Windows variants.

 The high-level flow is:
-1. Install the prerequisite applications
+1. Install the pre-requisite applications
 2. Generate a simple Node.js Express application
 3. Commit the application code to a local Git repo
 4. Creation of a VSTS project and code repo